chrisbroski/frogeye/README.md

 * Contrast - These cells recognize edges.
 * "Bug" - These cells send a signal when a small, round, moving object enters the field of view.

 The frog's brain didn't need to makes sense of the world at all.
 The intermediate retinal cells handle this in a very hard-wired way.

 This looks nothing like a neural net.
+Walter Pitts was arguably the father of neural networks and a co-author of the frog paper.
+After the paper was published he burned all of his work and drank himself to death.

+## Accomplishments So Far

+I decided to try to simulate on/off (movement) cells first.
+The file *overall-movement.js* is a simple processor to measure total movement in the field of vision of a Pi camera.

+The files *viewerserver.js* and *viewer.html* were built to make monitoring the visual processors easier and more fun.
+The server sends perception information to the HTML page using the [Socket.io](http://socket.io/) library.

+*Senses.js* is a module designed to organize all of the sensory processing of an intelligent artifact.
+It is built according to [my AI architecture](http://behaviorallogic.com/api/spec) to have 4 main sections:

+1. **Observers** to collect raw sensory data
+2. **Perceivers** to analyze raw observer data
+3. **Attention** to control when observers and perceivers are active
+4. **Sense State** to organize and share perception information

+The *frogeye.js* module currently detects total motion (adapted from *motion-overall.js*,) the direction of greatest movement (left, right, center, and none) and overall brightness.

 ## Hardware